goblimey/learn-unix/README.md

 ## Use in Schools and Colleges

-The docker version is mainly intended for a machine running Microsoft Windows, as that is the most common environment available.
+The docker version is mainly intended for a machine running Microsoft Windows, as that's the most common environment available.
 Without docker, you would have serious difficulties getting learn to run there.